solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 hindia:
 * +0 dmitrizagidulin: The usefulness of this UC, as written, depends on resource names (filenames) being human-readable.
+* +1 bblfish: public [si] [ai] (agree with Dmitry though I one could also allow new types of containers that act as RSS feeds, giving title and summaries of the contents therein).

 ### Read-append-write access to a Collection
 URL: https://solid.github.io/authorization-panel/wac-ucr/#collection-readappendwrite